manifold-systems/manifold/manifold-deps-parent/manifold-parts/README.md

 Swing club!
 ```

-Although `takeAction()` is invoked on `wizard`, it executes inside BaseHero.
+Although `takeAction()` is invoked on `wizard`, it executes inside Hero.
 The call to `attack()` therefore dispatches
-on the BaseHero instance, not on the composite.
+on the Hero instance, not on the composite.
 Wizard's override is never reached.

 This is the fundamental limitation of ordinary object composition.
 It preserves external polymorphism, but internal self-calls remain
 trapped within the delegated object.
 This limitation is known as the **Self problem**.